 If there is one thing that has fascinated mankind for centuries, it’s the belief that mermaids could be real.
 From divers to explorers, people have claimed to have seen mermaids with their own eyes.
+They supposedly appear as human beings, except for the lower portion of their body which is a large fish tail.
 Could it be true?
-The origins of Mermaids appear to have come thousands of years ago, but still, ring true to the present day.
+The origins of Mermaids appear to have come thousands of years ago but still ring true to the present day.

 Here are our top picks of mermaid sightings throughout history.
 Unlike the fakes and hoaxes that passed around, these sightings have something a little truer and different about their claims.
 Something about them makes it hard to deny the existence of mermaids.

 Mermaid corpses were found washed up on the beach

 The Governor of Gaul wrote a letter to Emperor Augustus about mermaids

 Mermaid sightings weren’t something that started recently.
 Quite the contrary, there have been claims that go as far back as the second century AD.
 The Hellenized Syrian writer Lucian has mentioned the possible existence of mermaids in his Natural History 9.4.9–11.
 Pliny the Elder has mentioned and describes numerous sightings of mermaids off the coast of Gaul.

 Mermaid corpses were found to be frequently washed up on shore with their bodies covered all over in scales.
 He also comments that the Governor of Gaul even wrote a letter to Emperor Augustus to inform him about these mythical creatures.